Krellens/dsp/lessons/command_line/command_line_lecture.md

 > Hint: we learned how to list all the files up above.

+> echo when followed by > 'some_file' directs the output into that file.
+When we list the files using ls we see the file "test_file.txt" so we can assume the output was placed there

 The greater than says, "put that output into the following file instead."

 What if we want to read that file back out to the terminal?